CSNG-MFF/website/ikv1.md

 1. A computational modelling task.
 2. Written test: Required reading: [Bear book](https://www.amazon.com/Neuroscience-Exploring-Mark-F-Bear/dp/0781760038), available in library, chapters 1-5.

-You will get a grade for each of the two tasks, and the final grade will be calculated as the arhitmetic mean of the three partial grades.
+You will get a grade for each of the two tasks, and the final grade will be calculated as the arhitmetic mean of the two partial grades.
 Specific info on 1 and 2 will appear here later in the semester.

 ### Lecture overview and slides

-This semster the course is scheduled for Monday, from 15:40 till 18:50.
-The course will take place in S9.
+This semster the course is scheduled for Thursday, from 9:00 till 12:10.
+The course will take place in S4.

 |----------|------------------------------------------------|----------------------------------------------------------------|------------|
 | **Date** | **Lecture session**                            | **Practical session**                                          | **Slides** |